Posts | Building Tips | Energy Efficiency

-Are you ready to start planting and saving your hard-earned money?
-Below, we provided landscaping tips based on your climate and potential areas of energy efficiency.
+Are you ready to slip on the gardening gloves?
+Maybe you’re not afraid to get your hands dirty.
+In this article, we provide helpful landscaping tips based on your climate and potential areas of energy efficiency.

 What is Your Regional Climate?

 For an effective, energy-conserving landscape design, you’ll need to consider the climate of the area in which you live.

 The U.S. can be divided into four regional climates: